kevinctofel/Asteroids/README.md

 - Player ship movement is controlled by the keyboard
 - Random asteroids are generated
 - Collision detection enabled; game ends when the player ship touches and asteroid
-- A stream of bullet shots appears from the player when the Space bar is held down.
-To be fixed.
+- A stream of bullet shots appears from the player.
+- Added a delay of 0.3 seconds between shots to slow rate of potential bullets